Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

-\head{Convergence of RL Agents in \namePaper{}} Figs~\ref{fig:convergence}(a) and ~\ref{fig:convergence}(b) show the convergence of \namePaper{}'s data-placement and data-migration policies in terms of reduction in training loss for the first 10000 I/O requests in YCSB-B (see Table \ref{tab:workloads}) on a performance-optimized HSS.
-Both agents start with no prior training (i.e., cold start).

-We make two key observations: (1) The placement policy converges in less than 6000 I/O requests.
-(2) The migration policy takes longer to converge (around 9000 I/O requests) due to indirect and delayed reward to the migration agent.
-The training loss remains low after convergence during the workload lifetime.
-After the initial convergence, Harmonia's agents are well-equipped to adapt to new access patterns very quickly.
-They no longer need 6000 requests to start making good decisions when access patterns change.

-\head{Adaptability to Workload Changes} To demonstrate \namePaper{}'s adaptability to changes in workload access patterns, we design a synthetic benchmark using two workloads, LUN0 (write-intensive) and ResNet50 (read-intensive) (see Table \ref{tab:workloads}), alternately every 5000 requests.
-Figs~\ref{fig:adaptability}(a) and ~\ref{fig:adaptability}(b) show the access pattern variations in our benchmark in terms of virtual addresses accessed and request sizes.
-Fig~\ref{fig:adaptability}(c) shows \namePaper{}'s convergence in terms of training loss for the first 20000 requests on a performance-optimized HSS.
-While the access patterns change significantly at every 5000 requests, each workload phase has considerable access pattern variations.
+\head{\camii{Convergence and Adaptability}} To evaluate \namePaper{}'s adaptability to changing access patterns, we design a benchmark that \camii{periodically switches} between two workloads, LUN0 (write-intensive) and ResNet50 (read-intensive) (see Table \ref{tab:workloads}), every 5000 requests. \camii{This periodic workload switch creates abrupt changes in access patterns.} \camiv{Figs.~\ref{fig:adaptability}(a) and~\ref{fig:adaptability}(b)} show the access pattern variations in terms of virtual addresses accessed and request sizes. \camiv{Fig.~\ref{fig:adaptability}(c)} shows \namePaper{}'s convergence (in terms of training loss) for 20000 I/O requests on a performance-optimized HSS.
+Both agents start with no prior training.